ivan5355/RUPreReq/README.md

 ## Usage
 1. Use the Filter box to quickly find a subject by name or number (e.g., "Computer" or "198").
-2. Select a subject and click "Search Subject" (or press Enter).
+2. Select a subject and click "Search Subject".
-3. Use:
-   - Fit Graph: zoom to fit
-   - Reset Layout: re-run Dagre layout
-   - Clear: remove the current graph

 ### Legend
 - Node color indicates course level: